 The DM Lab may contact you:

-in relation to any service, activity or online content you have signed up for in order to ensure that the The DM Lab can deliver the services to you;
+- in relation to any service, activity or online content you have signed up for in order to ensure that The DM Lab can deliver the services to you;

 where you have opted to receive further correspondence;

-in relation to any contribution you have submitted to the The DM Lab, e.g. on The DM Lab message boards or via text or voicemail message;
+- in relation to any contribution you have submitted to The DM Lab.
+For example, on The DM Lab message boards or via text or voicemail message;

-to invite you to participate in surveys about The DM Lab services (participation is always voluntary); and
+- to invite you to participate in surveys about The DM Lab’s services (participation is always voluntary); and

-Local pages will give you detailed information about how the The DM Lab will contact you in relation to specific services, activities or online content.
+- Local pages will give you detailed information about how The DM Lab will contact you in relation to specific services, activities or online content.

 5. Will I be contacted for marketing purposes?

-The DM Lab won’t contact you for marketing purposes, or promote new services, activities or online content to you unless you specifically agree to be contacted for these purposes.
+The DM Lab won’t contact you for marketing purposes.
+The DM Lab will not promote new services, activities or online content to you unless you specifically agree to be contacted for these purposes.

 6. Will The DM Lab share my personal information with anyone else?

-We will keep your information confidential except where disclosure is required or permitted by law (for example to government bodies and law enforcement agencies) or as described in paragraph 7 below.
+We will keep your information confidential except where disclosure is required or permitted by law.
+For example to government bodies and law enforcement agencies) or as described in paragraph 7 below.
 Generally, we will only use your information within The DM Lab.
 However, sometimes The DM Lab uses third parties to process your information.
-The DM Lab requires these third parties to comply strictly with its instructions and The DM Lab requires that they do not use your personal information for their own business purposes, unless you have explicitly consented to the use of your personal information in this way.
+The DM Lab requires these third parties to comply strictly with its instructions.
+However, The DM Lab requires that they do not use your personal information for their own business purposes.
+This is unless you have explicitly consented to the use of your personal information in this way.

 7. Offensive or inappropriate content on the The DM Lab website

-If you post or send offensive, inappropriate or objectionable content anywhere on or to The DM Lab websites or otherwise engage in any disruptive behaviour on any The DM Lab service, The DM Lab may use your personal information to stop such behaviour.
+If you post or send offensive, inappropriate or objectionable content anywhere on or to The DM Lab’s websites or otherwise engage in any disruptive behaviour on any of The DM Lab’s services, The DM Lab may use your personal information to stop such behaviour.